tastern-waterousco/web-app-runner/README.md

 There are a number of simple and not so simple examples in the examples folder that demonstrate how to run in development and production mode.
 The examples include:

 * minimal-server.js - just the bare minimum to run a development server
-* basic-server.js - a bit more control over a specific envirnment
+* basic-server.js - a bit more control over a specific environment
 * ipfilter-server.js - demonstrates ip filtering
 * daemon-server.js - a background server done the hard way (see bin/start.js for the easy way)
 * start-page.js - a pre-loaded start page with redirect